SarathiNanavati/LW3-Cross-Chain-dApp-Axelar/README.md

 1. All necessary steps followed, as mentioned in [axelar-local-gmp-examples](https://github.com/axelarnetwork/axelar-local-gmp-examples) repository.
 Action taking in this step is

-    -   Executed "`git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`" to clone the repository.
+    -   Executed `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git` to clone the repository.
-    -   Executed "`npm ci`" to install all dependency
+    -   Executed `npm ci` to install all dependency
-    -   Executed "`cp .env.example .env`" and add private-key details in `.env` file.
+    -   Executed `cp .env.example .env` and add private-key details in `.env` file.

 2. Updated `/examples/call-contract-with-token/DistributionExecutable.sol`.